 Geopark means international co-operation

-Every Geopark is part of the international Geopark Network.
-Through the network, the geological heritage and local services in the Geopark area gain international coverage and visibility.
+Every UNESCO Global Geopark is part of the international Geopark Network.
+Through the network, the geological heritage and local services in the geopark area gain international coverage and visibility.

 New development ideas spread through the network and international co-operation is possible.

 Geopark supports tourism, business, internationality, education and research in the area by highlighting unique geological and cultural features and by caring about sustainable operations in order to protect the environment.

 Geopark membership can be applied for from the UNESCO.
 Every year UNESCO decide on accepting a new Geopark.
 The application process takes approximately two years.
 Following acceptance to the Geopark Network, developing the area is continuous, long-term work.
 The Geopark Network evaluates the operations of every Geopark every four years.
-If there has not been any development, the Geopark status can be lost.
-In this way the network ensures the functionality of Geoparks and the quality of the Geopark brand.
+If there has not been any development, the UGGp status can be lost.
+In this way the network ensures the functionality of geoparks and the quality of the geopark brand.

 UNESCO Global Geoparks and International Geopark Networks EGN and GGN

 The European Geopark Network EGN was founded in 2000.
-Its main goal is to help its members create sustainable local development with geotourism that utilises the geological heritage of the area. http://www.europeangeoparks.org/
+Its main goal is to help its members create sustainable local development with geotourism that utilises the geological heritage of the area.
+Read more about EGN here

 The Geoparks of Europe also belong to the Global Geoparks Network (GGN).
-This network also operates under the protection of UNESCO.
+This network also operates under the UNESCO.
+Read more about GGN here